PRATAP-KUMAR/customize-clock-on-lock-screen/README.md

 ````
 nano $HOME/.local/share/gnome-shell/extensions/CustomizeClockOnLockScreen@pratap.fastmail.fm/stylesheet.css
 ````
-Once edited and saved the file, you need to restart gnome-shell with Alt+F2 r enter method if you are on `xorg`.
+Once edited and saved the file, you need to restart gnome-shell to see the changes.

+Sometimes, turning off and on the extension will do the trick.
+You may try this first before restaring gnome-shell.

+Alt+F2 r enter method if you are on `xorg`.
 If you are on `wayland` you need to logout and login for the changes to effect.

 sample css code